-Besides its focus on men, Eaton believes there's something else that distinguishes the Eaton Foundation from other mental health centres.
+Besides its focus on men, Eaton believes there's something else that distinguishes the Eaton Foundation from other mental health centers.
 "We believe in a holistic approach.
-When you're going to one service for housing, another for debt and another for mental health, you're constantly telling your story here, there and everywhere," he explains.
+When you're going to one service for housing, another for debt, and another for mental health, you're constantly telling your story here, there, and everywhere," he explains.
 "We do not believe that men's issues should be treated in a vacuum, because they did not arise or affect them in a vacuum."

-For this reason, the centre helps men with the whole host of problems they face.
-"We've helped people with mental health, debt, benefits, housing – we've even been to court for disability allowance appeals," says Eaton.
+For this reason, the center helps men with the whole host of problems they face.
+"We've helped people with mental health, debt, benefits, housing—we've even been to court for disability allowance appeals," says Eaton.
 "I believe that consistency is key.
 I think that's why they feel safe coming here.
 We can support a man suffering with depression following dependency because of bereavement and a marriage breakdown all in one place.
 About 20 percent who come to us say they're suicidal, so obviously we take safeguarding measures."